Axel Jonsson-Fjällby

-Axel Jonsson-Fjällby (born 10 February 1998) is a Swedish professional ice hockey forward for the Manitoba Moose in the American Hockey League (AHL) while under contract to the Winnipeg Jets of the National Hockey League (NHL).
-He was selected by the Washington Capitals in the fourth round, 147th overall, of the 2016 NHL Entry Draft.
+Axel Jonsson-Fjällby (born 10 February 1998) is a Swedish professional ice hockey forward for Brynäs IF of the Swedish Hockey League (SHL).
+He was selected by the Washington Capitals in the fifth round, 147th overall, of the 2016 NHL Entry Draft.

 Playing career

 Jonsson-Fjällby made his professional debut in his native Sweden with Djurgårdens IF of the Swedish Hockey League (SHL) in the 2016–17 season.

 Washington Capitals

 On May 2, 2018, Jonsson-Fjällby was signed to a three-year, entry-level contract with the Washington Capitals.
 He was loaned back to Djurgårdens IF on November 13, 2018, after a brief period where he played with the Hershey Bears of the American Hockey League.

 Loan to Västervik and brief stint in Buffalo

 On 14 September 2020, Jonsson-Fjällby signed a loan agreement with Västerviks IK in Hockeyallsvenskan.
-He made his debut on October 2, 2020 when they beat AIK at Hovet 4–2.
-The next day he scored his first and second points for the club when he made two assists in a 4–3 win against Mora IK in Smidjegrav Arena.
+He made his debut on October 2, 2020, when they beat AIK at Hovet 4–2.
+The next day, he scored his first and second points for the club when he made two assists in a 4–3 win against Mora IK in Smidjegrav Arena.

-The first goal in Västervik came on October 20, 2020 when the team once again meets Mora IK away.
+The first goal in Västervik came on October 20, 2020, when the team once again met Mora IK away.
 He scored two goals and an assist in the match that the team lost 4–3 on penalties.

-On January 8, 2021, Jonsson-Fjällby left Västervik to return to Washington Capital's organization.
+On January 8, 2021, Jonsson-Fjällby left Västervik to return to the Washington Capitals' organization.
 During his time at the club, he made 25 appearances, scoring 4 goals and 11 assists.